DCsunset/vscode-modal-editor/README.md

 Use `setInsertMode` or run `clearSelections` explicitly instead if you want to keep the old behaviour.

+## Contributing

+Contributions to this repo are welcome.
+It's recommended to open an issue for discussion first if it's a new feature.

+The commit messages should roughly follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Acknowledgement

 This extension is greatly inspired by